CoolHandDev/angular1x_service-comm-ctrl/README.md

 # angular1x_service-comm-ctrl
 Simple demo of using services (.factory) to communicate between directives.
+Directives use isolated scopes